addyosmani/backbone-fundamentals/README.md

 **Nested namespacing**

 An extension of the Object Literal pattern is nested namespacing.
-It's another common pattern used that offers a lower risk of collision due to the fact that even if a namespace already exists, it's unlikely the same nested children do.
+It's another common pattern used that offers a lower risk of collision due to the fact that even if a top-level namespace already exists, it's unlikely the same nested children do.
+For example, Yahoo's YUI uses the nested object namespacing pattern extensively:

-Does this look familiar?

 ```javascript
 YAHOO.util.Dom.getElementsByClassName('test');